Grand-unification Theory Atlas: Standard Model and Beyond: Finding the Standard Model

+Starting from the GTA at very high energies, one can hope to find a selection rule that gives a strong preference for a GUT model that may lead to the SM at low energies.
+Outside the atlas, one could also envision gravity-free, asymptotically safe GUTs, but these typically require a more involved high energy dynamics \cite{Bajc:2016efj,Cacciapaglia:2020qky}.
+GUTs within phenomenological string models have also been considered \cite{Chen:2010tg,Ito:2010df,Kobayashi:2004ya}, where a unified dynamics emerges at the string scale.

-At this point, we need a criterion to rank the theories in the GTA.
+To our purpose, we need a criterion to rank the theories in the GTA.
 It may be tempting to count the degrees of freedom in each family \cite{Zee:1980ce}, defined via the number of Weyl spinors

 where $d_r$ is the dimension of the representation $r$, and the sum spans over the representations that define a family.
 In Table~\ref{tab:ng1}, we list the first few families, ranked by increasing $n_f$.
-However, to minimize the choice of the gauge group and matter representation simultaneously, we suggest to use the free energy of the system as a way to count the degrees-of-freedom of the theory \cite{Appelquist:1999vs,Appelquist:2000qg}.
+However, to minimize the choice of the gauge group and matter representation simultaneously, the question of the relative weight between bosons and fermions becomes essential.
+A simple ansatz would consist in the naive counting of degrees-of-freedom without relative weight.
+Instead, we prefer to rely on meaningful physical quantities, which are well-defined in quantum field theory.
+One such example is based on using the free energy of the system as a way to count the degrees-of-freedom of the theory \cite{Appelquist:1999vs,Appelquist:2000qg}.
 As the theories are asymptotically free at high energy, the associated free energy can be computed as the one of a relativistic gas of free particles at high temperature.
 In this regime, the free energy $ \mathcal{F}$, normalized to the temperature, reads:

 where $d_G$ is the dimension of the adjoint representation, and $n_g^f$ counts the copies of the irreducible family $f$ (so that $N_g \equiv \sum_f n_g^f$).
 For SUSY theories, the analogous quantity reads